Fus3n/gem-assist/README.md

-# Gem-assist - A Gemini-Powered (And Ollama) Personal Assistant
+# Gem-assist - A Personal Assistant In Your Terminal

-Gem-Assist is a Python-based personal assistant that leverages the power of Google's Gemini models to help you with various tasks.
+Gem-Assist is a Python-based personal assistant that leverages the power of Google's Gemini models(and other) to help you with various tasks.
 It's designed to be versatile and extensible, offering a range of tools to interact with your system and the internet.
 (These were written by AI)

 A short disclaimer this was originally made to be my personal assistant so it might not be as versatile as you might expect.
+Originally this was Gemini only now it supports alot because of litellm support, look into `config.py` for more information.

 <p align="center">
   <img src="images/gem-assist-demo.gif" alt="Gem-Assist Demo" width="600"/>